Sladey01/servers/src/github/README.md

 # Updated Configuration

-This configuration now includes Snyk server integration in the MCP servers configuration.
+This configuration now includes Snyk server integration with a reference to the Sladey01/servers repository.